o3de/o3de.org/content/docs/userguide/ui/editor/components-firstfocus.md

 ---
-description: ' Use the First Focus Element property to determine which element receives first focus when a canvas is first loaded in &ALY;. '
+description: ' Use the First Focus Element property to determine which element receives first focus when a canvas is first loaded in Lumberyard. '
 title: First Focus Element
 ---
 # First Focus Element {#ui-editor-components-firstfocus}